lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC C/D and SCHC F/R operate on bits, not bytes.
 SCHC itself does not have any alignment prerequisite.
 The size of SCHC Packets can be any number of bits.

-If the layer below SCHC constrains the payload to align to some boundary, called L2 Words (for example, bytes), SCHC will meet that constraint and produce messages with the correct alignement.
+If the layer below SCHC constrains the payload to align to some boundary, called L2 Words (for example, bytes), the SCHC messages MUST be padded.
-This may entail adding extra bits, called padding bits.

 When padding occurs, the number of appended bits MUST be strictly less than the L2 Word size.

-Padding happens at most once for each Packet during SCHC Compression and optional SCHC Fragmentation (see {{Fig-IntroLayers}}).
 If a SCHC Packet is sent unfragmented (see {{Fig-Operations-Pad}}), it is padded as needed for transmission.

-If a SCHC Packet is fragmented, it is not padded in itself, only the SCHC Fragments are padded as needed for transmission.
+If a SCHC Packet needs to be fragmented for transmission, it is not padded in itself.
+Only the SCHC F/R messages are padded as needed for transmission.
-Some SCHC F/R modes only pad the very last SCHC Fragment.
+Some SCHC F/R messages are intrinsically aligned to L2 Words.

 ~~~~